 Rice bran (RB) and its derivatives, including rice bran oil and rice bran protein, have demonstrated significant potential in preventing and managing cardiovascular diseases.
+The bioactive compounds in RB, such as γ-oryzanol,

-The bioactive scientific research to better understand the health benefits of RB, particularly its effects on local populations, is essential [10, 56].
+Promote Research and Development: Increased investment in scientific research to better understand the health benefits of RB, particularly its effects on local populations, is essential [56, 10].

-\ Enhance processing technologies: Developing advanced methods to stabilize RB and extract its bioactive components efficiently can increase its shelf life and nutritional value [36].
+Enhance Processing Technologies: Developing advanced methods to stabilize RB and extract its bioactive components efficiently can increase its shelf life and nutritional value [36].

-\ Create consumer awareness: Public education campaigns highlighting the health benefits of RB and its derivatives can encourage greater consumption and use in everyday diets [10, 55].
+Create Consumer Awareness: Public education campaigns highlighting the health benefits of RB and its derivatives can encourage greater consumption and use in everyday diets [55, 10].

-\ Develop functional foods: Encouraging the food industry to incorporate RB into commonly consumed products, such as cooking oils, snacks, and beverages, can make RB-based interventions more accessible [10, 36].
+Develop Functional Foods: Encouraging the food industry to incorporate RB into commonly consumed products, such as cooking oils, snacks, and beverages, can make RBbased interventions more accessible [36, 10].

-The widespread availability of rice bran in Vietnam represents a significant opportunity for advancing public health through dietary interventions.
-Bv promoting RB-based innovations, Vietnam can address growing the prevalence of CVD while establishing itself as a leader in the development of health-focused food products.
+The widespread availability of rice bran in Vietnam represents a significant opportunity for advancing public health through dietary interventions. promoting RB-based innovations, Vietnam can address the growing prevalence of CVD while establishing itself as a leader in the development of health-focused food products.
 However, this requires coordinated efforts from researchers, policymakers, and industry stakeholders [10].

-compounds in RB, such as $\gamma$ -oryzanol, tocopherols, tocotrienols, and unsaturated fatty acids, play crucial roles in improving lipid profiles, reducing oxidative stress, and mitigating vascular inflammation.
+tocopherols, tocotrienols, and unsaturated fatty acids, play crucial roles in improving lipid profiles, reducing oxidative stress, and mitigating vascular inflammation.

 Incorporating RB as a functional food can effectively reduce the risk of cardiovascular diseases and support a heart-healthy diet.
-However, to fully realize its benefits, further investments in research, development of advanced
+However, to fully realize its benefits, further investments in research, development of advanced processing technologies, and public awareness campaigns are essential.
+With its abundant rice production, Vietnam has the opportunity to become a leader in developing innovative health-focused food products based on rice bran.
+This approach could significantly improve public health while addressing the burden of cardiovascular diseases.